selcuksert/task-manager/README.md

 The Kafka Stream source, processor and sink implementations are based on Spring Cloud Stream Kafka Binder.

 ## Basic Setup
 As this is a PoC project a local domain is used for Traefik edge router.
-Following entry should be entered in `/etc/hosts`:
+Following entries should be entered for web and identity provider access in `/etc/hosts`:
 ```
 127.0.0.1 web.poc.local
+127.0.0.1 idp.poc.local
 ```

 ## Components